2026 Italy Giro Cycling Camp May 22nd -June 1st

 While no two FinKraft Italy Camps are alike, the general outline of each follows a similar formula.
-Last year it was the 10th Anniversary of the our FinKraft Giro d’Italia Cycling Camp which was a fantastic experience all around – perfect weather and and amazing route and group of guys.
-This year it will be no different , just one more year of experience and some new routes.
+In 2019 it was the 10th Anniversary of the our FinKraft Giro d’Italia Cycling Camp which was a fantastic experience all around – perfect weather and amazing route and group of guys.
+This year it will be no different, just a few more years of experience and some new routes.

 Each year our travels take us to the northern regions of Italy—close to the Dolimites—where we will be riding on legendary routes that the Giro d’Italia and other classic road races such as the i’l Lombardia have traversed.
 Given that the camp takes place in May—the same time as the Giro d’Italia—we make it a goal each year to watch and ride at a stage or two of that year’s route.
 In years past, this has included iconic climbs such as the Stelvio,Passo di Gavia and Mortirolo.
 Additional events in years past have included trips to the DeRosa and Bianchi bike factories.

 To enjoy and be able to complete this camp, I would recommend all riders to be a Cat 3-4 level at a minimum, with a good fitness base and bike handling skills , it is not required to be a racer though .
-Recommended gearing would be a compact crank-set or at least a 27-28 cassette.
-Total riding time will be at least 32 -35 hours or 650-700 miles in 9 days with some extremely challenging climbs and narrow roads.
+Recommended gearing would be a compact crank-set or at least a 34 cassette.
+Total riding time will about 500-600 miles in 9 days with some extremely challenging climbs and narrow roads.
 Please do not let these facts scare you though.
-It is not a race and you will have the ride of your life and a trip that you will never forget.
+It is not a race, and you will have the ride of your life and a trip that you will never forget.

 Those who have been to our FinKraft Cycling Camps before know that there are few places that rival the uniqueness of Italy.
 With beautiful scenery, magnificent roads, incredible food, and a well-established bicycle culture Italy is an ideal location to host a cycling camp.
 Here at FinKraft we hope you can join us for this unique experience that we promise you will never forget.
 Our annual Finkraft Italy Cycling Camp is always dedicate to my dear friend Paolo Zenoni.